ZamarMasood/RepBook/README.md

 # repbook

-A Pilates studio management application for instructors to organize exercises and plan classes.
+RepBook is a digital workspace for Pilates instructors to organize their teaching knowledge, catalog exercises, and build class plans, all in one place.
+It replaces scattered planning across notebooks, spreadsheets, and notes apps with a purpose-built tool designed specifically for how Pilates instructors work.

+The platform includes a searchable exercise library, an intuitive class plan builder, and a clean teaching view optimized for in-studio use

 ## Features